-Here $M!$ is the total number of permutations, and $M^*$ is the number of these permutations that satisfy the ordering constraints depending in part on the location of the points.
-All the resulting full conditional distributions are also uniform; to see this, we can write, for example, the conditional density for the mark vector of a single point, given all others, as
+Here $M!$ is the total number of permutations, and $M^*$ is the number of these permutations that satisfy the ordering constraints depending, in part, on the locations of the points.
+All resulting fully conditional distributions are also uniform; to see this, we can write, for example, the conditional density for the mark vector of a single point, given all others, as

-for values $\boldsymbol \delta_{ij}$ satisfying the ordering constraints and zero otherwise.
+for values $\boldsymbol \delta_{ij}$ satisfying the ordering constraints, and zero otherwise.
 Here the marginal density in the denominator simply normalizes the uniform density in the numerator.
-The marginal densities are generally non-uniform, but need not be known as the conditional priors can be simulated from and cancel out from the M-H ratios without having to evaluate the normalizing constant.
+The marginal densities are generally non-uniform but need not be known as the conditional priors can be simulated, and cancel out from the M-H ratios without having to evaluate the normalizing constant.
 In practice this can proceed by sampling uniformly distributed mark vectors until one satisfying the ordering constraints is drawn.

 Some of the proposals change the dimension of the parameter space, requiring reversible jump type updating moves for dimension matching \citep{green1995reversible}.
-The list of the proposed moves in the algorithm and the corresponding M-H ratios are listed as follows: \begin{enumerate} \item Birth step.
-A point process $i$ for the proposal is selected randomly.
-A location for a new point in point process $i$ is selected uniformly from $X_i$.
-Given the partial ordering constraints imposed by the new location and the currently existing points, the function levels are drawn from the uniform distribution in the space where the ordering constraints are satisfied.
-The proposed new regression surfaces $\lambda_1^*, \ldots, \lambda_K^*$ are accepted with probability

-\item Death step.
-A point process $i$ for the proposal is selected randomly.
-One of the currently existing points is randomly selected as a candidate for removal, with the regression surfaces modified accordingly.
-The removal is accepted with probability

-\item Combined death-birth step.
-One of the point processes $i$ is randomly selected for removal and another one, say $i'$, is selected as candidate for having a new point.
-The previous death and birth steps are then attempted together, and this is accepted with probability
+The proposed moves in the algorithm and the corresponding M-H ratios, as well as other details of the implementation, are listed in Section~S2 of the online Supplementary Material.
+The proposals always satisfy the partial ordering constraints and thus produce monotonic realizations of the regression surfaces.
+We verified that the algorithm produces samples from the homogeneous Poisson point process priors when run without data.